-We began operating in May 2012 and have saved the local NHS Hospitals many hundreds of thousands of pounds.
+We began operating in May 2012 and have saved the local NHS Hospitals millions of pounds already.

-Controllers work from home using their own phone and computer to receive calls, then dispatch a Rider.
+Our Controllers work from home using their own landline phone, mobile phone and computer to receive calls, then dispatch a Rider.

 Many riders use their own bikes, or cars if the weather is so bad that a bike would be dangerous.